thomasboyt/jam-buds/README.md

 ## Overview

-Jam Buds is split into three services:
+Jam Buds is split into two services:

-* The *API service* is the original Node API server that powers the backend.
 * The *App service* is the frontend app powered by [Nuxt.js](https://nuxtjs.org/).
 The app is initially server-side rendered before being used as a SPA once laded.
-* *Rhiannon* is a new API server intended to replace the API service, powered by Kotlin and the JVM.
-Much more information is available in its separate readme.
+* *Rhiannon* is a the backend server for Jam Buds.
+It has a codename because it replaced the more generically-named "API server," written in Node.

 In addition, this repo also contains some development-specific configuration and feature tests that interact with both the browser app and APIs.